joonan-lab/cwas/docs/steps/burden.rst

   | 11002.s1 | 11002  |   ctrl    |
   +----------+--------+-----------+

-- -a, --adjustment_factor : Path to the txt file containing the adjust factors for each sample.
+- -a, --adjustment_factor: Path to the txt file containing the adjust factors for each sample.
 This is optional.
 With this option, CWAS-Plus multiplies the number of variants (or carriers, in -u option) with the adjust factor per sample.

   +----------+--------------+
   | SAMPLE   | AdjustFactor |